+Lab safety is very serious.
+If you do not follow safety rules as outlined below and by your TA, you may be asked to leave the lab and given a 0 for that assignment.
 Chemicals have a reputation for being dangerous.
 The truth is that chemicals are like tools - they are dangerous when they aren't used properly.
 Using chemicals safely comes down to these factors:

-Clothing

-Shoes must cover entire foot

-No bare legs

-Goggles must be worn at all times

-No excessively baggy clothing

-Wear gloves when using hazardous chemicals

-Behavior
+Clothing Preparedness Shoes must cover entire foot Read the lab procedure and arrive ready No bare legs to do the experiment Goggles must be worn at all times Learn about the hazards of the No excessively baggy clothing chemicals you will be using by looking up the MSDS for each chemical.
+See the Wear gloves when using hazardous chemicals Canvas Lab Course for more info.
+Behavior Chemical Waste